Why is health insurance necessary as a college student?

 If I have the SHIP and have seen a medical provider in the community, how do I get that visit paid for?

-If you are part of the Gallagher Koster student health insurance plan, you will be provided with an insurance card that may come to your CPO box.
+If you are part of the Gallagher Student Health & Special Risk student health insurance plan, you will be provided with an insurance card that may come to your CPO box.
 You must provide this insurance card at any doctor’s office or pharmacy at the time of service or requesting an appointment.
 These offices will send their bills to the insurance claims company for reimbursement.
 You may need to pay for some services at the time of service.
 You may also receive a bill for any left over charges that the insurance company does not cover.

 If I use SHS how do I get that visit paid for?

 SHS is a preferred provider within the SHIP.
 A preferred provider or “in network” provider means that the insurance company covers a greater percentage of the cost within these medical offices than “out of network” providers.
-If you have used a billable services at SHS, you will be sent a statement in your CPO box with a claim form.
-Fill out this claim form and send it into the claims company, Klais Claims.
+If you have used a billable services at SHS, you will be sent a statement in your CPO box.
+You will need to send it into the claims company, HealthSmart Benefits.
 If you are due any reimbursement, they will provide this to you directly.
 You can use this reimbursement to pay your student account charge.

 Questions about a specific claim or claims payment?

-What is the difference between Gallagher Koster and Klais claims company?
+What is the difference between Gallagher Student Health and HealthSmart Benefits company?

 What is an “in network” provider?